harshvsri/1brc/README.md

 3. **Optimization**: Aim for maximum performance in terms of both memory and speed.
 4. **Documentation**: Document your approach, techniques used, and any challenges faced.

-## 📅 Timeline

-- **Challenge Start Date**: 2 Nov 2024
-- **Challenge End Date**: 31 Dec 2024

-## 🏆 How to Participate

-1. Fork this repository to your GitHub account.
-2. Clone the repository and work on the challenge locally.
-3. Once complete, push your changes to your forked repository.
-4. Submit a pull request to this repository with your solution before the deadline.

-## 🤖 Evaluation Criteria

-- **Efficiency**: How quickly and efficiently does your code process 1 million rows?
-- **Optimization**: Effective use of techniques like chunking, parallel processing, and memory management.
-- **Documentation**: Clear and detailed documentation explaining your approach.
-- **Code Quality**: Clean, readable, and well-documented code.

 ---

 I am really excited to see how you tackle the 1MRC Challenge!
 Good luck and happy coding! 😊